 Keep your soup pot over a low burner as you finish pureeing and serving your soup.
 It is, however, cooked and ready to eat!

 Serve with grilled cheese sandwiches, crusty bread, extra basil, or Parmesan cheese shavings.

-Hint: Use water to adjust the consistency of the soup.
+Tip: Use water to adjust the consistency of the soup.
 You could also use chicken or vegetable stock if you like.
 Depending on how much liquid is in your tomatoes, this amount can vary.
 You may not need any, or you may use about ½ cup like I did.

 Storage & Freezer Instructions